Excitement and disappointment as World Cup 2026 cities named - WHIZ News

 At a watch party in Washington D.C., the crowd was sullen when the last of the cities was announced.
 It was just the third time that a nation’s capital has not been included as a World Cup host city.
 A similar scene played out in Denver.

-Six cities that vied for games were disappointed in the end: In addition to Denver and Washington D.C., there was Edmonton, Alberta; Cincinnati; Nashville, Tennessee; and Orlando, Florida.
+Six cities that vied for games were disappointed in the end: In addition to Denver and the Washington D.C. area, there was Edmonton, Alberta; Cincinnati; Nashville, Tennessee; and Orlando, Florida.

 “We’re disappointed.
 Anybody that knows me, I’m a pretty competitive SOB.
 I don’t like losing,” said Butch Spyridon, CEO of the Nashville Convention & Visitors Corp.

-Nashville Mayor John Cooper thanked the host committee that included the Tennessee Titans’ president and CEO and both the owner and CEO of Nashville’s MLS team.
-Nashville’s bid was centered around Nissan Stadium, home of the Titans.
+Nashville’s bid was centered around Nissan Stadium, home of the Titans, but it was complicated earlier this year when the NFL team publicly pushed for a new stadium because of rising renovation costs for Nissan, opened in 1999.

-“Not the news we wanted but on to the next thing,” Cooper said.
+“Not the news we wanted but on to the next thing,” Nashville Mayor John Cooper said.
 “And it was quite an elite group of cities that they were picking from.”

 Kansas City was one of those cities that wasn’t a sure thing but prevailed in the end.